alpacahq/user-docs/content/about-us/_index.md

 investing and trading.

 Alpaca users trade a variety of strategies ranging from passive to active, long-term to short-term intraday.
-As a point of reference, we have some users who execute hundreds of trades worth hundreds of thousands of dollars a day.
+As a point of reference, we have some users who execute hundreds of trades worth millions of dollars a day.

 With an Alpaca brokerage account, users have access to: